Last Updated on

 Casper ships their mattresses to all 50 states in the US – including Alaska and Hawaii.
 But they offer free shipping only to the 48 continental states.

 Casper is also available in other countries, including UK, Canada, Germany, Austria, and Switzerland.
 So if you are reading this from either of these countries, you can order a mattress on Casper’s official website.

 In the US, Casper uses standard UPS delivery to ship mattresses.
 In selected cities, they also offer white glove delivery setup.
 You will find out whether you qualify for it and whether there any additional costs, during check out.

-Saatva ships to all 50 states, but charges a flat $99 shipping fee.
+Saatva ships to continental US, but charges a flat $99 shipping fee.
 This may seem high compared to the zero-cost shipping offered by most companies, but it includes in-home delivery and set up.